 After a serious or fatal car accident you and your family may be dealing with the grief of serious injury, loss of a loved one, and financial burdens.
 During this difficult time it’s easy to get frustrated with your situation – you didn’t deserve to suffer due to the negligence of another!

-Each Atlanta personal injury attorney at The Law Offices of Shane Smith gets it; we know the frustration our clients are experiencing when dealing with insurance companies.
+Each Atlanta personal injury attorney at Shane Smith Law gets it; we know the frustration our clients are experiencing when dealing with insurance companies.

 Many of our clients don’t know how to hire a lawyer, that’s why we offer 2 FREE guides, I Was Hit By a Drunk Driver: What Do I Do Next? and 10 Mistakes That Can Ruin Your Georgia Wreck Case.
 Our guides contain valuable information on how to handle filing a claim for serious injuries or wrongful death caused by a negligent driver and how a personal injury lawyer can benefit your claim.
 When you’re ready to get started on your claim, contact us to set up a FREE consultation – 1-770-487-8999.